-Both his classical training in realistic figuration and images from his memory convey innate and timeless human emotion, breathing depth into dynamic portrayals.
-Scenes of growing up in Nigeria, including elements like afro hairstyles and bell-bottom jeans - the bright mannerisms and local customs are all captured in vibrant, visual narrative.
+Scenes of growing up in Nigeria, including elements like afro hairstyles and bell-bottom jeans, bright mannerisms, and local customs are captured in vibrant, visual narrative.
 His compositions also capture international trends from the late 20th century and the ways globalization connects countries around the world.
 These narratives uncover historical precedents of globalization and dynamic cultural signifiers connecting two countries that Uka calls home, while reminding the rest of the world of collective reciprocity, closeness, and connection.